-68. Prior to the issuance of any of the orders curtailing or suspending non-essential business operations, literally hundreds of individuals would be present in Plaintiff's business locations on a daily basis.
+68. Prior to the issuance of any of the orders curtailing or suspending non-essential business operations, numerous individuals would be present in Plaintiff's business locations on a daily basis.

-69. The vast majority of those individuals were diners, who would spend a substantial period of time in the cafes often enjoying the company of others in celebratory settings involving conversation, laughing, and close interaction among individuals.
+69. The vast majority of those individuals were patients, who would spend a substantial period of time in the facilities often in close contact with other patients and sharing the same equipment, rooms, and samples as other customers for their respective ophthalmic needs.